halmekhlafi/Bank-Churn-Dashboard/README.md

 Binned Age into 5 age groups for segmentation (e.g., 18–31, 32–46, etc.).

 ### 💾 Export Ready
-Final dataset was prepared for visualization and optionally saved as a CSV.
+The final dataset was prepared for visualization and optionally saved as a CSV.

 # df.to_csv('Bank_Churn_Messy.csv', index=False)
 #### 📈 Business Dashboard Insights